 A longshot bill that would legalize psilocybin mushrooms in Utah was introduced last February.
 Senate Minority Leader Luz Escamilla, (D-Salt Lake City) unveiled Senate Bill 200 on Feb.
 9, a bill that would legalize psilocybin mushrooms for medical use in Utah.

-Deseret News reports that SB 200 would set up program that mirrors the program behind Utah’s medical cannabis market.
+Deseret News reports that SB 200 would set up a program that mirrors the program behind Utah’s medical cannabis market.
 Utah’s compromise bill, the Utah Medical Cannabis Act, which was passed in 2018 allows patients with a healthcare provider’s verification, to purchase medical cannabis.

 The bill would allow Utahns ages 21 and older to receive a psilocybin-assisted treatment directly from a psilocybin therapy provider.
 Qualifying conditions would include depression or anxiety if the patient has tried at least one other treatment route, PTSD, and people who are receiving hospice care.

-Currently in Utah, possession of psilocybin can result in prison sentence of up to 10 years or a $5,000 in fine.
+Currently in Utah, possession of psilocybin can result in a prison sentence of up to 10 years or a $5,000 in fine.
 The state has come a long way in terms of cannabis and psychedelic reform, with a Mormon supermajority that has dominated its legislature for decades.

 The post Utah Legislature Passes Bill To Allow Medical Use of Shrooms, MDMA appeared first on High Times.